 Sign Waiver: Waiver or release informing your guests of information they must acknowledge prior to RSVP or registration.
 Waivers cannot be made optional, and guests must type their first and last name as shown on the registration page to accept the waiver.

-Ticket Type: Each question can be asked for all Ticket Types, or one Ticket Type.
+Ticket Type: Each question can be asked for all Access Types, or one Ticket Type.
 (If a question needs to be asked of multiple Ticket Types but not all Ticket Types, create multiple questions and make each question required for each Ticket Type.)

 Make Question Required: If checked, the question must be answered.